 Over the years, I’ve grown into my role as a gluten-free “expert” of sorts.
 I’ve spent a lot of time focused on healing from celiac disease, something that is grossly overlooked by most celiacs.
-(I’m proud to say that I have healed from celiac disease and put my celiac disease into remission!)
+(I’m proud to say that I have healed from celiac disease and put my celiac disease symptoms into remission!)
 I’ve learned to be a better, more confident home cook, and I now know what gluten-free products I like and which ones I most definitely will avoid.
 I know how to eat in a way that keeps me healthy, and I have a better overall relationship with food.

 I wanted to share my story and help others – hence the birth of a gluten-free food blog and journey known as Good For You Gluten Free!

 Good For You Gluten Free is more than just another gluten-free blog; rather it’s a place where you can feel good about being gluten-free and find inspiration and support whether you’re starting your gluten-free journey, or whether you’re simply stopping by along the way.

 While helping people feel their best is my first love, my second love is writing.
 I majored in Journalism at the University of Missouri-Columbia.
 I use the power of the pen to help spread the word about healthy, gluten-free living.
 I’m also a 15+ year marketing professional and the founder of the Denver Blogger’s Club, a group of 200+ food, family, lifestyle and local interest bloggers living and working in the Denver metro area, and I organize our Club’s annual conference called, Fuel Your Influence Conference.

 - Read A Beginner’s Guide to Being Gluten-Free